-As previously mentioned, pin 16 is a multifunction pin.
+As previously mentioned, Pin 16 is a multifunction pin.
 Its state after power-on is latched to set the lowest two bits of the serial bus address.
 During NAND tree board-level connectivity testing it functions as the output of the NAND tree.
 It may also be used as a reset output, or as an interrupt output for out-of-limit temperature/voltage events.

-Pin 16 is programmed as a reset output by clearing bit 0 of the Test Register and setting bit 7 of the VID register.
-A low-going, 20ms, reset output pulse can then be generated by setting bit 4 of the Configuration register.
+Pin 16 is programmed as a reset output by clearing bit 0 of the Test Register and setting Bit 7 of the VID Register.
+A low going, 20 ms, reset output pulse can then be generated by setting Bit 4 of the Configuration Register.

-If bit 7 of the VID register is cleared, pin 16 can be programmed as an interrupt output for out-of-limit temperature/voltage events (\overline{INT}).
-Desired interrupt operation is achieved by changing the values of bits 1 and 0 of the Test Register as shown in Table 4.
-Note, however, that bits 2 to 7 of the Test Register must be zeros (not don't cares).
-If, for example, \overline{INT} is programmed for thermal and voltage interrupts, then if any temperature or voltage measurement goes outside its respective high or low limit, the \overline{INT} output will go low.
-It will remain low until Status Register 1 and 2 are read, when it will be cleared.
-If the temperature or voltage remains out of limit, \overline{INT} will be re-asserted on the next monitoring cycle. \overline{INT} can also be cleared by issuing an Alert Response Address Call.
+If Bit 7 of the VID Register is cleared, Pin 16 can be programmed as an interrupt output for out-of-limit temperature/voltage events (INT).
+Desired interrupt operation is achieved by changing the values of Bits 1 and 0 of the Test Register as shown in Table IV.
+Note, however, that Bits 2 to 7 of the Test Register must be zeros (not don't cares).
+If, for example, INT is programmed for thermal and voltage interrupts, then if any temperature or voltage measurement goes outside its respective high or low limit, the INT output will go low.
+It will remain low until Status Register 1 is read, when it will be cleared.
+If the temperature or voltage remains out of limit, INT will be reasserted on the next monitoring cycle.
+INT can also be cleared by issuing an Alert Response Address Call.